 Be a SMO Apprentice!

 The Apprentice Program at Science Museum Oklahoma is a volunteer opportunity for students entering seventh grade through senior year of high school.
-Participants experience behind-the-scenes workings of a science museum while increasing science literacy, confidence and honing job skills.
+Once selected, participants experience the behind-the-scenes workings of a science museum while increasing science literacy, confidence and honing job skills.

 SMO's Apprentice Program helps students develop the soft skills they will need to succeed in the workplace, like problem-solving, leadership, working in teams and good communication in a fun, professional science museum environment.